Bypassing the Noisy Parity Barrier: Learning Higher-Order Markov Random Fields from Dynamics: Technical Overview

+But motivated by this connection, we show that for all $k$ simultaneously, just $t=2$ conditional samples of $X_i$ before and after a nearby update of $X_j$ in a short window suffice to perform structure learning.
+As in the population of means problem, one cannot hope to estimate the conditional bias of $X_i$ for each value of $X_j=\pm1$ for an approximately fixed outside configuration, since this requires a prohibitive number of $i$ and $j$ updates in a short interval.
+But as with detecting point masses, $t=2$ samples turns out to be both necessary and sufficient for local statistics to efficiently determine whether the random conditional bias of $X_i$ \emph{ever} depends on $X_j$ from Glauber trajectories.

-\textbf{MRF Structure Learning: Algorithmic Results.} Our main algorithmic contribution is showing that all of these difficulties can be overcome by computing a surprisingly simple statistic.
-For all $k$ simultaneously, we require just \emph{two} conditional samples of $X_i$ before and after a nearby update of $X_j$ in a short window to perform structure learning.
-To test whether or not $i\sim j$, we define a sequence of stopping times $\tau_1,\tau_2,\ldots$ that roughly correspond to occurrences where we observe an update subsequence of the form $iijii$ (with no intermediate $j$ updates) in a short time interval as before.
-From the above discussion, the key considerations in the construction of these stopping times is ensuring that:
+\textbf{MRF Structure Learning: Algorithmic Results and Analysis.} We now describe our exact construction and how it overcomes the issues described above.
+More formally, to test whether or not $i\sim j$, we define a sequence of stopping times $\tau_1,\tau_2,\ldots$ that roughly correspond to occurrences where we observe an update subsequence of the form $iijii$ (with no intermediate $j$ updates) in a short time interval as before.